 Under the terms of the Settlement Agreement described in Note 6 - Significant Vendor above, the Company is obligated to engage Fraunhofer to perform at least \$3 million of research and development work as directed by iBio by December 31, 2015.
-As of September 30, 2013, the Company has entered into research services agreements with Fraunhofer representing approximately \$1.8 million of the \$3 million commitment.
-Based on the timelines established between the parties upon signing of the agreements, this work is expected to be completed by late 2014.
+As of December 31, 2013, the Company had entered into research services agreements with Fraunhofer representing approximately \$1.6 million of the \$3 million commitment.
+As discussed in Note 15 - Subsequent Events, the Company terminated a \$1.5 million research services agreement with Fraunhofer.
+After such termination, the Company will have incurred \$0.6 million of research services toward the \$3 million commitment.